v4rshi/v4rshi.github.io/seasons_eda.md

-## Storytime through the seasons with Spotify Data
+## Soundtrack of Seasons: Unraveling My Spotify Saga over the last 9 years

 **Project Description**: I was able to get playlist data for my Spotify playlists thanks to a website called [Exportify](https://exportify.net/).
 It made me wonder, can I use this data to understand my mood and well-being over the years based on the season of the year I listened to something and the sentiment of the songs (name and lyrics) themselves?